Minmax Trend Filtering: Generalizations of Total Variation Denoising via a Local Minmax/Maxmin Formula: Introduction

-\begin{itemize} \item We give a pointwise formula for the TVD/Fused Lasso estimator; i.e, we write the Fused Lasso fit at every point explicitly as a minmax/maxmin of penalized local averages.
-Inspite of a long history and substantial literature on analyzing Fused Lasso, this pointwise formula is new and we believe that it gives a new perspective on Fused Lasso.
+\begin{enumerate} \item \textbf{New Pointwise Formula for TVD.} We give a pointwise formula for the TVD estimator in terms of minmax or maxmin of a simple function of local averages.
+In spite of a long history and substantial literature on analyzing TVD, this pointwise formula appears to be new.

+\item \textbf{Well Posedness of the Minmax Formula.} We recognize that the minmax/maxmin formula for TVD is well posed, significantly generalizable, and gives a new and interesting way to define other locally adaptive estimators.

-\item We propose higher degree polynomial generalizations of Fused Lasso via the pointwise minmax/maxmin representation developed here.
-These estimators are in general different from Trend Filtering of order $r \geq 1$.
-Tentatively, we call these estimators Minmax Trend Filtering.
+\item \textbf{Minmax Trend Filtering.} We propose higher degree polynomial generalizations of TVD via the pointwise minmax/maxmin representation developed here.
+These estimators are in general different from trend filtering of order $r \geq 1$.
 These estimators appear to be new and combine the strengths of linear and nonlinear smoothers by admitting a pointwise representation and by being locally adaptive.
-In this way, we bring forward pointwise minmax/maxmin optimization as another way to perform locally adaptive nonparametric regression.

-\item We give pointwise estimation errors for Fused Lasso and Minmax Trend Filtering (of any order $r \geq 1$) which is clearly interpretable as a tradeoff of (local) bias + (local)standard error.
-The optimal tradeoff of (local) bias + (local)standard error can be regarded as a measure of local smoothness of the underlying regression function.
-We believe that our pointwise estimation error bound gives a new perspective on the local adaptivity of the TVD/Fused Lasso estimator and its higher degree generalizations proposed here.

-\item We show that the notion of (local) bias and (local) standard error tradeoff developed here is a stronger notion than the existing minimax rate optimality notions of local adaptivity usually cited for Trend Filtering; discussed in Section~\ref{sec:existing}.
-We show that our pointwise error bounds imply that the Minmax Trend Filtering estimators proposed in this article satisfies these minimax rate optimality properties as well.

-\item The proof technique is arguably simpler; does not rely on local entropy bounds as in~\cite{guntuboyina2020adaptive} or the notion of interpolating vectors as in~\cite{ortelli2021prediction}.
-Moreover, our estimation error bounds have a very clean dependence on the tuning parameter $\lambda$.
-It very clearly reveals what choice of $\lambda$ should we make.
+\item \textbf{Local Risk Analysis for general degrees.} We give pointwise estimation errors for TVD and Minmax Trend Filtering (of any order $r \geq 1$) which are clearly interpretable as a tradeoff of (local) bias + (local) standard error.
+We show that the notion of (local) bias and (local) standard error tradeoff developed here is a stronger notion than the existing minimax rate optimality notions of local adaptivity usually cited for trend filtering; see Section~\ref{sec:global}.
+Additionally, we derive pointwise estimation error bounds for the entire risk function (as a function of $\lambda$) of MTF at a point where the underlying function is locally H\"older smooth with a given smoothness exponent.
+These local rates of convergence clearly reveal the optimal choice of the tuning parameter $\lambda$ and consequences for undersmoothing/oversmoothing.
+The proof technique is arguably simpler (than existing proofs for trend filtering); it does not rely on local entropy bounds as in~\cite{guntuboyina2020adaptive} or the notion of interpolating vectors as in~\cite{ortelli2021prediction}. \end{enumerate}